Hemapriya17/landingdemo/content/_index.md

     subtitle: SECONDARY SPECIALITY
     description: From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
 Make mind-blowing of New interactions everyday without ever having to write any new code.
     image: /images/ImageTwinmo.png
+  tertiary:
+    title: Power of Rapid Experimentation
+    subtitle: TERTIARY SPECIALITY
+    description: Transform the way you discover, test, and learn.
+Our state-of-the-art Experimentation Platform is designed to accelerate your experimentation process, allowing you to make informed decisions quickly.
+    image: /images/Rapid.png

 #Testimonial
 testimonial: